xbach/docs/trezor-faq/affiliate.rst

 We calculate your rewards as a percentage from the final sales price in BTC at the moment of the purchase.
 Your current percentage is shown in the Summary on this page as *Commissions (%)*.

-On rare occasions you might see a negative Reward in your Transaction history.
+On rare occasions, you might see a negative Reward in your Transaction history.
 This happens when a client returns the order and requests a refund.

 What are Confirmed rewards?